Apps980/Alex-Popescu-Thesis-2023/Systematic Review/MSC SR/Contributions of genetic and nongenetic sources to variation in cooperative behavior in a cooperative mammal.md

 Why helpers exist is a very good questions.
 Traditional theory of natural selection is based on competition between individuals; helping should not be evolutionarily stable.

 Contributions of helpers to cooperative activities are conditional on the sex, age, weight, condition and recent foraging success of helpers <- again, supported by [[Bednekoff's Model]]
-Social modifiers to individual contributions include group size, age/sex composition of the group and the ratio of helpers to depedent juveniles.
+Social modifiers to individual contributions include group size, age/sex composition of the group and the ratio of helpers to dependent juveniles.
 Yet, there exists individual variation not explained by the usual modifiers.

 All group members contribute to a range of cooperative behaviors.
 Includes non-breeding and breeding individuals.